 You are here:

-Phew!
-We all really cannot wait for this year to be over!
-As the world begins to open up again in spite of the Covid19 pandemic, this November 2021, Southern Africa is eager to have some fun in the sun!
-Each year in November, the terre des hommes (tdh) International Youth Network (IYN) comprising children and young people in tdh partner projects up to the age of 24, celebrate the Global Action Month (GAM).
+As the world is slowly getting back to normal after the ravaging impacts of COVID-19 the youth in Southern Africa are getting back to their very best.
+Spring is upon us and the sun is shining so are our activities going to be this year as well.
+Every November, the terre des hommes (tdh) International Youth Network (IYN) comprising children and young people in tdh partner projects up to the age of 24, celebrate the Global Action Month (GAM).
 Launched in 2014, this has now become the annual signature month in the tdh family across the world.
-The Global Action Month falls during the month of November, when the world celebrates the Universal Children’s Day on November 20; a date set aside to call for the improvement of child welfare and promote children’s rights worldwide.
+Global Action Month falls during the month of November, when the world celebrates the Universal Children’s Day on November 20; a date set aside to call for the improvement of child welfare and promote children’s rights worldwide.

 In Southern Africa, as young people we are the change that we want to see.
 Everyday!